argoproj/argo-events/docs/tutorials/06-circuit-and-switch.md

 `Circuit` and `Switch` can modify that behavior.

 ## Prerequisite

 Minio server must be set up in the `argo-events` namespace with a bucket called `test` and it should be available at `minio-service.argo-events:9000`.

 ## Circuit

 A circuit is a boolean expression.
-To create a circuit, you just need to define event dependencies in groups and the sensor will apply the circuit logic on those groups.
+To create a circuit, you just need to define event dependencies in groups, and the sensor will apply the circuit logic on those groups.
 If the logic results in `true` value, the sensor will execute the triggers else it won't.

 ## Switch
 A switch is the conditional execution gate for a trigger.

-Consider a scenario where you have a `Webhook` and `Minio` gateway, and you want to trigger an Argo workflow if the sensor receives an event from the `Webhook` gateway, but, another workflow if it receives an event from the `Minio` gateway.
+Consider a scenario where you have a `Webhook` and `Minio` event-source, and you want to trigger an Argo workflow if the sensor receives an event from the `Webhook` event-source, but, another workflow if it receives an event from the `Minio` event-source.

-1. Create the webhook event source and gateway.
-The gateway listens to HTTP requests on port `12000`
+1. Create the webhook event-source and event-source.
+The event-source listens to HTTP requests on port `12000`

         kubectl -n argo-events apply -f https://raw.githubusercontent.com/argoproj/argo-events/stable/examples/tutorials/05-circuit-and-switches/webhook-event-source.yaml

-        kubectl -n argo-events apply -f https://raw.githubusercontent.com/argoproj/argo-events/stable/examples/tutorials/05-circuit-and-switches/webhook-gateway.yaml

-2. Create the minio event source and gateway.
-The gateway listens to events of type `PUT` and `DELETE` for objects in bucket `test`.
+2. Create the minio event-source.
+The event-source listens to events of type `PUT` and `DELETE` for objects in bucket `test`.

         kubectl -n argo-events apply -f https://raw.githubusercontent.com/argoproj/argo-events/stable/examples/tutorials/05-circuit-and-switches/minio-event-source.yaml

-        kubectl -n argo-events apply -f https://raw.githubusercontent.com/argoproj/argo-events/stable/examples/tutorials/05-circuit-and-switches/minio-gateway.yaml

-Make sure there are no errors in any of the gateways and all event sources are active.
+Make sure there are no errors in any of the event-sources.

-3. Lets create the sensor.
+3. Let's create the sensor.
 If you take a closer look at the trigger templates, you will notice that it contains `switch` key with `all` condition, meaning, execute this trigger when every group defined in `all` is resolved.
 In the sensor definition, there is only one group under `all` in both trigger templates.
 So, as soon as the group is resolved, the